SimonBlanke/Gradient-Free-Optimizers/README.md

   <img src="./docs/gifs/3d_optimizer_animation.gif" width="240" align="right" alt="Bayesian Optimization on Ackley Function">
 </a>

 **Gradient-Free-Optimizers** is a Python library for gradient-free optimization of black-box functions.
-It provides a unified interface to 21 optimization algorithms, from simple hill climbing to Bayesian optimization, all operating on discrete numerical search spaces defined via NumPy arrays.
+It provides a unified interface to 25 optimization algorithms, from simple hill climbing to Bayesian optimization and multi-objective methods like NSGA-II, MOEA/D, and SMS-EMOA, all operating on discrete numerical, continuous, and categorical search spaces.

 Designed for hyperparameter tuning, simulation optimization, and any scenario where gradients are unavailable or impractical.
 The library prioritizes simplicity: define your objective function, specify the search space, and run.
 It serves as the optimization backend for [Hyperactive](https://github.com/SimonBlanke/Hyperactive) but can also be used standalone.